Our Curriculum at Holwell Primary

 Statement of Intent

 At Holwell, we aim to create a high attaining, aspirational culture for all and immerse our pupils in a language rich environment.
-We strive to empower pupils to follow the RICRAC behaviours and embrace the world with respect, inspiration, co-operation, resilience, aspiration and courage.
+We strive to empower pupils to follow the RICRAC behaviours and embrace the world with respect, independence, co-operation, resilience, aspiration and courage.

 - All Staff and pupils have high expectations and aspirations of themselves and each other.